 The crime is on the list of crimes that count as a strike

 Juveniles are treated fairly differently than adults in all other legal matters, so the fact that their crimes can count towards the three strikes law is alarming to many parents.
 Our team of Laguna Hills and Orange County felony lawyers has years of experience defending the rights of both juveniles and adults facing third strike convictions.

 Are you or a loved one facing penalties due to the three strikes law?
-If so, contact the team of highly skilled Laguna Hills and Orange County felony attorneys at The SoCal Law Network to defend you against your charges.
+If so, contact the team of highly skilled Laguna Hills and Orange County criminal attorneys at The SoCal Law Network to defend you against your charges.
 Call 949-305-7995 to schedule a free consultation today.

 Contact Us Today

 Alan Castillo is a highly experienced criminal defense attorney and truly a DUI/ DMV expert.
 When I have a question about consequences of a DUI conviction, vehicle code violation or DUI trial strategy I reach out to Alan who always gets back to me promptly with the right answer.
 He has helped me several times to leverage the best deal for my client when there are DMV consequences that the average lawyer wouldn't know about.
 He has been correct in his assessment every single time!
 I highly recommend Alan without reservation.

 I would like to take a moment to commend Mr. Alan Castillo on his recent performance with my criminal case.
 As anyone who is on the stand facing criminal charges can attest, it is absolutely paramount to select a firm with great knowledge of the law, understands the legal process as well as a firm that is well networked politically to successfully get you through this stressful process.
 Mr. Castillo took a hard, yet strategically tactful approach (from all angles) which resulted in a better than expected outcome in my case.
 I would recommend one to speak wit (...)